Posted 7th January 2019

 All domestic oil storage tank installations need to comply with Building Regulations.
 However, In England and Wales, OFTEC registered technicians can self certify their own work without involving Local Authority Building Control.
 However, you can choose to use someone who isn’t registered with a ‘Competent Person’ scheme like OFTEC.
 In that case, you will have to obtain a Building Control Notice and arrange for an inspection.
 However, these are costly and time-consuming and similar rules apply in Scotland where you may need to apply for a warrant.
 More information can be found on the government website here.

 However, most installations don’t require planning permission.
 Unless the overall height is above 3.5m or the tank is going to be located nearer to a public highway than the existing house.
 However please check with your local planning office if you are in any doubt before installation starts.
 Also, check any local regulations and by-laws that may place restrictions on an installation.
 An example would be Areas of Outstanding Natural Beauty, most of these require bunded tanks regardless of the oil storage risk assessment.

 At Tank Services, we also install a wide range of tanks as you would expect.
 This is our selection of the best bunded oil tanks, above all these tanks fit best in gardens and tight spaces!
 Hence why we use them so frequently.

 Well done!
 You’ve made it to the end of the article.
 Still not sure which tank is going to suit your needs?
 Please Call us on 01722 714514 or use our contact form.
-I hope this helps!
+We hope this helps!

 Sign up to our newsletter to be the first to hear about our latest products, special offers and expert advice.